zakirullin/cognitive-load/README.md

 - Is it easy to reproduce and debug an issue?
 Or do you have to jump across the call stacks or distributed components, trying to make sense of everything in your head?
 - Can we make changes quickly, or are there a lot of unknown unknowns, and people are afraid to touch things?
 - Can new people add features quickly?
 Are there some unique mental models to learn?

-> What are those unique mental models?
-It's some set of rules, usually a mixture of DDD/CQRS/Clean Architecture/Event Driven Architecture.
-This is an author's own interpretation of the things that excite him the most.
-His own subjective mental models. **Extraneous cognitive load that others have to internalize.**

 These questions are far harder to track, and people often don't like to answer them directly.
 Look at some of the most complex software systems in the world, the ones that have stood the test of time - Unix, Kubernetes, Chrome and Redis (see comments below).
 You will not find anything fancy there, it's boring for the most part, and that's a good thing.